-The survey is now closed.
-Thank you to those who provided input on the shared e-Scooter pilot.
-Participants had an opportunity to provide feedback through an online survey from Sept.16 to Oct.
+Thank you to those who recently provided input on phase two of shared e-Bike and e-Scooter (micromobility) Pilot.
+In 2020, participants had an opportunity to provide feedback through an online survey from Sept.
+16 to Oct.
 7, 2020.

 PARKING FINES UPDATE (August 2020)